-At present, the repository contains the listings of many facilities in providing comprehensive detox help and support.
+At present, the repository contains the listings of 35 facilities in NM providing comprehensive detox help and support.
 The featured drug and alcohol addiction detoxification clinics listed here have been carefully examined to verify that they shall meet or go beyond standards set by both federal and state care ratings agencies.

 A medicinal detox facility provides expert support to new patients who are establishing a treatment plan to get free of their alcohol or drug addiction.
 Physician prescribed medications along the lines of Buprenorphine or Naltrexone might be prescribed to help alleviate the symptoms of withdrawal.

 A drug-dependant person may want to stop consuming drugs and alcohol but is uncertain in taking that step because of uneasiness with experiencing withdrawal symptoms like nausea, vomiting, trembling and muscle aches.

 Former addicts need long-term assistance and supervision to avoid having a relapse.
 Frequent therapy can be administered on an clinic-free program or through a 12-step plan.
 Choosing to relocate to a support facility is often successful in helping an addict reach sobriety for the long term.

 For those seeking addiction treatment for themselves or a loved one, the ProjectKnow.com helpline is a private and convenient solution.

 Calls to any general helpline (non-facility specific 1-8XX numbers) for your visit will be answered by American Addiction Centers (AAC).

 We are standing by 24/7 to discuss your treatment options.
 Our representatives work solely for AAC and will discuss whether an AAC facility may be an option for you.